 Appoleon stood next to the creature, and he looked utterly defeated.

 I would have said something… anything… but the truth of the matter was that the rift was about to crush me like his spell had just crushed that dragon.
 I spun around, throwing all of my might into the last push, and the rift bucked against us only a few more times before it successfully snapped shut.

-The mana shield collapsed, and I fell to my knees.
+The portal collapsed, and I fell to my knees.

 I felt Appoleon’s large hand grip my shoulder.
 “Are you okay?” he asked.

 “I think so,” I replied.
 “Assuming we can escape.”

 The silence in the room gave way to the rising sound of aggression.
 The Vinrul were apprised of our actions and an entire army of soldiers would be arriving very soon.
 I saw Kekel emerge from the darkness.
 He looked bloodied, but he was walking of his own accord.
 I looked in the direction of Thomas, but Kekel shook his head.

 She pulled out a small stone, with a familiar rune carving, and smiled.